 - Application requirements (in one document):

-- Highlight how your application supports at least one of the ASC priorities listed above.
-Include a brief statement about the graduate student opportunities that will be provided, identifying specific skills and experiences the GRAs will obtain through their involvement.
+- Justification Statement: Highlight how your application supports at least one of the ASC priorities listed above.
+Describe the graduate student opportunities that will be provided, identifying specific skills and experiences the GRAs will obtain through their involvement.
 This will be included in the prioritization letter.

-- Request for Proposals (RFP) guidelines, or something from the agency that provides information about the opportunity, rules or requirements for the grant, etc. The tuition and fees policy must be included in the document.
+- Request for Proposals (RFP): Provide documentation from the funding agency that provides information about the eligibility, guidelines, or requirements for the grant, etc. The tuition and fees policy must be included in the document.

 - Proposal Budget